Key terms used throughout the Queensland Transport and Roads Investment Program publication include:

 Cycle Network Grants: A program which provides funding to local governments to accelerate delivery of the principal cycle network.
-Funding is provided on a dollar for dollar matched basis (50 per cent).
+Funding is provided on a dollar for dollar matched basis (50%).
 Program is also known as the Cycle Network Local Government Grants program.

 High Risk Roads Initiative: An approach that aims to identify high risk routes and their associated safety risks and develop route-based solutions that maximises the road safety benefit achieved, based on value for money, and providing a consistent user experience.
 The deliverables identified by the produced Options Analysis and Business Case development for each High Risk Road proposal are prioritised with funding provided under the Targeted Road Safety Program.

 Local Government Association of Queensland (LGAQ): The peak body representing local government in Queensland in its dealing with other governments, unions, business and the community.

 Local Government Transport Development: Financial assistance provided to local governments for works on local government roads and other transport related infrastructure.

 Local government-controlled roads: Roads controlled by local governments.
 Roads that are not state-controlled or franchised, such as toll roads, are local government-controlled roads.

 Local Network: The network categorisation for local government-controlled roads and other local government transport infrastructure.